zpz/upathlib/README.md

 `AzureBlobUpath` and `GcpBlobUpath`, respectively.
 Users may want to add very thin wrappers to handle credentials.
 Clients for other public-cloud blob stores will be added as needed.

-Each method that involves cloud service calls has both sync and async versions.

 One use case is the [`biglist` package](https://github.com/zpz/biglist).
 The class `Biglist` takes a `Upath` object to indicate its location of storage.
 It does not care whether the storage is local, or in Azure or GCP or AWS S3 or other